symbol/symbol-docs/source/contribute/glossary.rst

       A container for assets, which can only be modified with its private key.
 An account always has two keys (private and public) and an address.
 Read :doc:`more <../concepts/account>`.

     Account Link Transaction
       A type of transaction used to transfer an account importance score to a proxy account.
 This is required for all accounts that wish to activate :ref:`delegated harvesting <delegated-harvesting>`.
-Read :ref:`more <account-key-link-transaction>`.
+Read :ref:`more <accountkeylinktransaction>`.

     Account Restrictions
       A configurable set of smart rules to block announcing or receiving transactions for a specific account.
 Read :doc:`more <../concepts/account-restriction>`